yet-another-consulting-company/spray-and-pray/README.md

 # Bulky-Boy
-Bash script for sending Kafka messages in bulk to Confluent Cloud.
+Bash script for sending Kafka messages in bulk to Confluent Cloud CLI.

 ## Prerequisites